Talos Art Foundry Ltd

 6.1 Usually, the delivery of Orders shall be made by the Client collecting the Order at the Foundry’s premises following the notification by the Foundry that the Order is ready for collection.
 Because the Foundry is also an industrial site the Client should check with the Foundry when it is appropriate to make the Order Collection.
 With Order collection the Client is responsible for the safe and secure transport of the Collection.
 This also includes any collection made by a third party arranged by and on behalf of the Client.

 6.2 Where delivery is agreed by the parties other than the method of Client collection, the Foundry will arrange for the Order delivery to the Client’s specified location with the total cost of this delivery being borne by the Client and payable to the Foundry.
-For the avoidance of doubt, the delivery fees will include the cost of any administration, packaging, restraints and insurance used for the safe and secure transport of the Order.
+For the avoidance of doubt, the delivery fees will include the cost of transportation, labour, administration, packaging, restraints, and insurance used for the safe and secure transport of the Order.

 6.3 Where the Foundry arranges delivery to the Client, the Client will abide by any safety conditions the Foundry sets.